I'm an adventure travel & wildlife blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 And at the end of the day, just being out there is a fantastic way to spend your time.
 Plus, a portion of your ticket supports the Department of Conservation fund and ongoing research into how we can protect and repopulate these endangered dolphins.

-Hector’s dolphins live in Akaroa Harbour year-round, but the best time to see them is during New Zealand’s summer and early autumn (November–April) when the water is calm and conditions are best for swimming.
+swimming with dolphins in Akaroa New Zealand is a year round activity!
+Hector’s dolphins live in Akaroa Harbour, but the best time to see them is during New Zealand’s summer and early autumn (November–April) when the water is calm and conditions are best for swimming.

 Both spots are awesome for marine life, but here’s the deal: